bfontaine/web-pp/README.md

 ## Running

-Make sure you started `reddit-server`.
+Make sure you started `redis-server`.
 Run the scheduler once to fetch people
 data:

 ```sh